Simplicity: In business

+Collinson identified a role for "simplicity-minded managers", managers who were "predisposed towards simplicity", and identified a set of characteristics related to the role, namely "ruthless prioritisation", the ability to say "no", willingness to iterate, to reduce communication to the essential points of a message and the ability to engage a team.
+His report, the Global Simplicity Index 2011, was the first ever study to calculate the cost of complexity in the world's largest organisations.

+The Global Simplicity Index identified that complexity occurs in five key areas of an organisation: people, processes, organisational design, strategy, and products and services.
+As the "global brands report", the research is repeated and published annually.
+The 2022 report incorporates a "brand simplicity score" and an "industry simplicity score".

+Research by Ioannis Evmoiridis at Tilburg University found that earnings reported by "high simplicity firms" are higher than among other businesses, and that such firms "exhibit[ed] a superior performance during the period 2010 - 2015", whilst requiring lower average capital expenditure and lower leverage.

 In religion

 Simplicity is a theme in the Christian religion.
 According to St. Thomas Aquinas, God is infinitely simple.
 The Roman Catholic and Anglican religious orders of Franciscans also strive for personal simplicity.
 Members of the Religious Society of Friends (Quakers) practice the Testimony of Simplicity, which involves simplifying one's life to focus on what is important and disregard or avoid what is least important.
 Simplicity is tenet of Anabaptistism, and some Anabaptist groups like the Bruderhof, make an effort to live simply.

 Lifestyle

 In the context of human lifestyle, simplicity can denote freedom from excessive material consumption and psychological distractions.